rfeers/data-science-portfolio/data-visualization/phone-mobility-data/README.md

+# Tourism Mobility in Catalonia based on mobile phone data
 This repository contains a data visualization project that models tourism data in Catalonia, Spain.
 The data was sourced from the [Spanish National Statistics Institute (INE)](https://www.ine.es/experimental/turismo_moviles/experimental_turismo_moviles.htm), merging data from "turismo receptor" and "turismo interno" to provide a comprehensive view of tourism in the Catalonia region.

 ## Overview